mcharper/nextlify/content/skillset.md

 ---
 title: Skillset
 lead1: >
+  Since starting to use React I've found I really enjoy working at the front end and I am focused on that for the time being.

+lead2: >
+  I've had a long career in development though.
+Since 2000 I've focused on web applications.
 My background is full stack.
-But since starting to use React I've found I really enjoy working at the front end and prefer to do that for the time being.
-lead2: >
-    Since 2000 I've focused on web development, mainly the Microsoft stack.
-I prefer a polyglot approach to development.
-I believe different languages suit different problems.
-The variety also keeps me interested and curious.
+  The variety of languages and technologies involved and their constant evolution keeps me interested and curious, and allows me to continually improve what I can offer users.
 frontEnd:
   description: >
-    I've been working on single page apps with a significant JavaScript component since 2000.
-    I prefer React, having used Angular, AngularJS and Durandl before that.
-I'm also finding NextJS interesting and useful on my own projects.
-Long before those I also used Knockout, Ext.js and JQuery.
-I am happiest in TypeScript but also fine with JavaScript and its ecosystem and of course HTML/CSS.
+    I started developing for the web in 2000.
+I've been using JavaScript to write SPAs since I discovered AJAX!
+    Since then I've used JQuery, Ext JS, Durandl, AngularJS, and now React, my preferred framework.
+I'm experimenting with NextJS - this site is built on it.
+Since 2019 I've mostly used TypeScript - I really like it.
   skills:
   - name: ReactJS
   - name: TypeScript
   - name: JavaScript
+  - name: Mobile
+  - name: HTML 5
-  - name: HTML / CSS
+  - name: CSS 3
 backEnd:
   description: |
-    My background is in the Microsoft web development stack using ASP.Net, C# and SQL Server.
-I've tended to use Entity Framework as an ORM but have also used NHibernate with Oracle.
-I've also worked with non-relational databases such as MongoDB and more recently RethinkDB, a real-time database.
+    My web development work started out with classic ASP, leading to ASP.Net Core using C#.
+I've used SQL Server since about 2000 but also worked with MongoDB and more recently RethinkDB, a real-time database.
+I've mainly used Entity Framework as an ORM but also NHibernate and Dapper.
   skills:
   - name: C#
   - name: ASP.Net Core
-  - name: RabbitMQ
+  - name: EF
   - name: SQL Server
-devops:
+  - name: RethinkDB
+  - name: MongoDB
+tools:
   description: |
-    Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Distinctio debitis animi nostrum cupiditate iure facilis ut officiis earum voluptas corporis fugit culpa quasi enim illo tempore accusantium.
+    I develop mostly on Windows but am happy right now in Linux (I was originally from a Unix background).
+    I edit in VSCode and Visual Studio, with Git for source control (GitHub, GitLab, BitBucket), and at present GitLab for CI and deployment though I have more experience with TFS and Octopus Deploy.
+My Cloud experience comprises exploring Azure for the most part.
+I have light exposure to Kubernetes using Minikube.
   skills:
+  - name: Windows
+  - name: Linux
+  - name: VSCode
-  - name: TFS
+  - name: Git
-  - name: GitLab
+  - name: Azure DevOps
-  - name: GitHub
+  - name: Octopus
 process:
   description: |
-    The team I'm in currently uses JIRA for managing agile work.
-I first used JIRA in 2014.
-I've also used TFS and Target Process.
-I'm used to working in an agile environment, sometimes based on Scrum, sometimes (as at present) on Kanban.
+    I'm used to working in an agile environment, sometimes based on Scrum, sometimes Kanban.

-    Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Distinctio debitis animi nostrum cupiditate iure facilis ut officiis earum voluptas corporis fugit culpa quasi enim illo tempore accusantium, ipsa a sequi beatae?
-Sed sapiente temporibus sit et assumenda ab quos eveniet iusto, voluptates reprehenderit optio eius incidunt esse veritatis saepe illum illo ipsam aspernatur reiciendis vel qui a.
-Voluptas distinctio fuga deserunt aperiam corrupti quasi architecto sit, dolorem error neque adipisci ullam sint magni inventore iusto itaque expedita reiciendis quisquam quam.
-At quibusdam possimus voluptatibus nulla molestiae quos saepe dolor rem ducimus tempora fugit, facilis impedit, dolores dolore voluptas vero ad!
+    By the time I join a project the client has already chosen a tool to manage it so I'm familiar with a few.
+    I've used TFS (now Azure DevOps) off and on since 2012.
+I'm using Jira at the moment, which I first used in 2014.
+I've also worked with Target Process and Trello.
   skills:
+  - name: Agile
+  - name: TDD
   - name: Scrum
   - name: Kanban
   - name: Jira
+  - name: Azure DevOps
+soft:
+  description: |
+    People say they value my ability to fit in and make a positive contribution that complements their team's work.
+If I do suggest improvements I do so constructively.
+I'm pragmatic.
+I enjoy collaborating, pair programming, mentoring, presenting and (perhaps unusually) documenting!
+I am used to working in
+    international teams and enjoy this.
+  skills:
+  - name: Collaboration
+  - name: Presenting
+  - name: Communication
+  - name: Mentoring
-  - name: TFS
+  - name: English
-  - name: Confluence
+  - name: German
 ---
 # Skills and technical interests #